 In the Bluegrass Region and Kentucky, Lexington is a hub for the life sciences industry.
-Lexington has leveraged its culture of innovation and commercialization, a superior business climate, top ranked research programs at the University of Kentucky, and an expansion network of medical center to provide an environment where any market niche of the life sciences industry can grow.
+By leveraging its culture of innovation and commercialization, a superior business climate, top ranked research programs at the University of Kentucky, and an expansion network of medical centers, Lexington provides an environment where any market niche of the life sciences industry can grow.

 Biotechnology includes institutions involved with animal and plant science research and designing and manufacturing medical/veterinary products.
 Biotechnology is one of the fastest growing industries in the United States, and Lexington is committed to fueling its growth in the Bluegrass.
 In fact, over 50 biotech companies have chosen to locate in Lexington.

 Health care and biotechnology are supported by strong ties to academic programs at the University of Kentucky.
-UK has one of the nation’s top pharmacy programs, and ranks nationally in the number of R&D expenditures.
+UK has one of the nation’s top pharmacy programs (#6), ranks nationally in R&D expenditures, and ranked as a top-50 National Institute of Health (NIH) funded institution in 2019 with $71,365,353 through 125 awards.
 In addition, Lexington is home to the only research and development business park in the state of Kentucky – UK’s Coldstream Research Campus.
 Coldstream, a 735 acre office park, was specifically designed for recruiting high-tech and biotech companies, as well as university centers and start-ups.

 Lexington focuses on three segments of the life sciences industry:

 Click here to read Commerce Lexington’s Life Sciences and Biotech White Paper.

 Check out our BIO Brochure by clicking here.

 To learn more about industrial hemp in Kentucky and the Bluegrass Region, click here.